alistairozdemir-archhitect/alistairozdemir-archhitect/README.md

-I design and evaluate trading systems at the infrastructure and risk layer.
+I design and evaluate systematic trading systems at the infrastructure and risk layer.

-My work focuses on execution realism, failure prevention, and long-term system survivability, not strategy optimization, indicator tuning, or signal generation.
+My work focuses on execution realism, failure prevention, and long-term system survivability rather than strategy optimization or signal generation.

-This GitHub is intentionally used as an architectural reference point, not a code showcase.
+This repository serves as an architectural and engineering reference for how robust trading systems are designed, validated, and stress-tested.

-Pinned repositories document how trading systems fail under real capital, imperfect execution, and operational stress, and how to design them to survive.
+Pinned repositories contain engineering artifacts and infrastructure components I designed and built to stress-test trading systems under real capital constraints, imperfect execution, and operational stress.

+Production trading systems and proprietary strategy logic are intentionally not included.